Balancingrock/Swiftfire/README.md

 ## Making changes

 You can of course change whatever you want, but the current source code layout was choosen for a reason.
-While this layout is rather new (and thus may need to change) we hope that you will only need to add to the `Custom`, `Functions` and `Services` targets.
+While this layout is rather new (and thus may need to change) we hope that you will only need to add to the `Custom`, `Functions` and `Services` modules.
 Though you should leave their current contents unaffected since the correct functioning of the admin server account depends on them.

 ### Jekyll

 The sources for the server admin site are generated using Jekyll.
 If changes must be made, you will need to install Jekyll and the theme Classic-Jekyll-Theme.
 For more information on Jekyll see [jekyllrb.com/](https://jekyllrb.com/) for more information on Classic-Jekyll-Theme see [balancingrock.github.io/classic-jekyll-theme](https://balancingrock.github.io/classic-jekyll-theme/index.html)

+#### Theme

+There is a Swiftfire-Jekyll-Theme to quickly setup a (blogging) website that includes handling of user comments.
+Swiftfire 1.3.2 is matched by Swiftfire-Jekyll-Theme 0.2.0.

 ## Useful links